Cryptocryxx/eraswap-backend/ENDPOINTS.md

   - Path: `/orders/user/:userId`
   - Method: GET
   - Success: 200 → array of Orders for the user

+- **GET /user/:userId/items**
+  - Path: `/orders/user/:userId/items`
+  - Method: GET
+  - Description: Returns all `Item` rows belonging to orders placed by the given user.
+Implementation first collects the user's order IDs, then returns items where `order_id` is in that set.
+  - Success: 200 → array of Item objects (empty array if user has no orders)

 - **GET /**
   - Path: `/orders`